Seven-time Olympian Seiko Hashimoto takes over as Tokyo 2020 chief after sexism backlash - KESQ

 Her appointment as the Tokyo 2020 chief comes after Yoshiro Mori, 83, stepped down from the role last week over sexist remarks he made about women.

-Mori said at an Olympic board of trustees meeting that “meetings with lots of women take longer” because “women are competitive — if one member raises their hand to speak, others might think they need to talk too,” according to reports in the Japanese media.
+Mori said at an Olympic board of trustees meeting that “meetings with lots of women take longer” because “women are competitive — if one member raises their hand to speak, others might think they need to talk too,” according to Japanese media reports.

 “If you want to increase female membership, you would be in trouble unless you put time limits in place,” he is reported to have added.